cosmos/evm/README.md

 - Full access to product partnerships (block explorers, RPCs, indexers etc.)
 - Continuous upgrades, access to product and engineering support

 **Want to use Cosmos EVM but want to discuss it with an expert first?
-[Contact the Interchain Labs team](https://share-eu1.hsforms.com/2g6yO-PVaRoKj50rUgG4Pjg2e2sca).**
+[Contact the Cosmos Labs team](https://cosmos.network/interest-form).**

 For live discussions or support regarding advisories, join the #cosmos-tech channel in Slack.
 [Get a Slack invite here](https://forms.gle/A8jawLgB8zuL1FN36) or join the [Telegram Group](https://t.me/cosmostechstack)